Locally equivalent Floer complexes and unoriented link cobordisms: Introduction

 Moreover, since we also have that there is a unique homology class in $\mathcal F^{\{j\leq0\}}\cH^\infty_{1-n}(L)\setminus\mathcal F^{\{j\leq-1\}}\cH^\infty_{1-n}(L)$, the same procedure allows us to define another family of invariants which we call $\Upsilon_S^*(L)$.
 Clearly, for knots we have that $\Upsilon_S(K)=\Upsilon_S^*(K)$ for every $S$.
 The following proposition summarizes some of the main properties of $\Upsilon_S(L)$. \begin{prop} Suppose that $L,L_1,L_2$ are links in $S^3$ and $L$ has $n$ components.
-Then we have that $\Upsilon_S(L)$ and $\Upsilon_S^*(L)$ are concordance invariants and \begin{enumerate} \item where the invariants $\tau(L)$ and $\tau^*(L)$ are defined in \emph{\cite{Cavallo}}; \item where $-S$ is the region obtained by reflecting $S$ along the line $\{j-A=0\}$; \item where $-L$ is the reflection of $L$; \item where $L^*$ is the mirror image of $L$ and $\overline{\iota S}$ is the topological closure of the complement of the region obtained by reflecting $S$ using the central symmetry of $\R^2$ at the origin; \item where $L_1\#L_2$ is a connected sum of $L_1$ and $L_2$; \item whenever $L$ is quasi-alternating and $\sigma(L)$ is the signature of the link as in \emph{\cite{GL}}. \end{enumerate} \end{prop} We prove that each $\Upsilon_S(L)$ gives a lower bound for the slice genus $g_4(L)$, which as usual is defined as the minimum genus of a compact, oriented surface $\Sigma$ properly embedded in $D^4$ such that $\partial\Sigma=L$.
+Then we have that $\Upsilon_S(L)$ and $\Upsilon_S^*(L)$ are concordance invariants and \begin{enumerate} \item where the invariants $\tau(L)$ and $\tau^*(L)$ are defined in \emph{\cite{Cavallo}}; \item where $-S$ is the region obtained by reflecting $S$ along the line $\{j-A=0\}$; \item where $-L$ is the reverse of $L$; \item where $L^*$ is the mirror image of $L$ and $\overline{\iota S}$ is the topological closure of the complement of the region obtained by reflecting $S$ using the central symmetry of $\mathbb R^2$ at the origin; \item where $L_1\#L_2$ is a connected sum of $L_1$ and $L_2$; \item whenever $L$ is quasi-alternating and $\sigma(L)$ is the signature of the link as in \emph{\cite{GL}}. \end{enumerate} \end{prop} We prove that each $\Upsilon_S(L)$ gives a lower bound for the slice genus $g_4(L)$, which as usual is defined as the minimum genus of a compact, oriented surface $\Sigma$ properly embedded in $D^4$ such that $\partial\Sigma=L$.
 We recall that, since we can add tubes between surfaces in $D^4$ without increasing the genus, we can suppose that such $\Sigma$ is also connected.
-Moreover, in Subsection \ref{subsection:slice} we define the notion of distance $h_S(m)$ from the point $(0,m)$ to the centered south-west region $S$, where centered means that $(0,0)\in\partial S$; therefore, we have the following result. \begin{teo} If $L$ is a link in $S^3$ with $n$ components then for every centered south-west region $S$ of $\R^2$.
-In particular, for the classic $\Upsilon$-functions it is for every $t\in[0,1]$. \end{teo} Now let us consider the south-west regions $V_k$ for $k\geq0$, defined as the subset of the plane consisting of the pairs $(j,A)$ such that $j\leq0$ and $A\leq k$.
-We can now define the invariant $\nu^+(L)$ as the minimum $k$ such that $\Upsilon_{V_k}(L)=0$.
+Moreover, in Subsection \ref{subsection:slice} we define the notion of distance $h_S(m)$ from the point $(0,m)$ to the centered south-west region $S$, where centered means that $(0,0)\in\partial S$; therefore, we have the following result. \begin{teo} If $L$ is a link in $S^3$ with $n$ components then for every centered south-west region $S$ of $\mathbb R^2$.
+In particular, for the classic $\Upsilon$-functions one has for every $t\in[0,1]$. \end{teo} Now let us consider the south-west regions $V_k$ for $k\geq0$, defined as the subset of the plane consisting of the pairs $(j,A)$ such that $j\leq0$ and $A\leq k$.
+We can now define the invariant $\nu^+(L)$ as the minimum $k$ such that $-2\cdot V_L(k):=\Upsilon_{V_k}(L)=0$.
 The author gave an equivalent definition of $\nu^+(L)$ in \cite[Section 4]{Cavallo}; although, in the latter paper the invariant was denoted by $\nu(L)$ and the concordance invariance was not proven. \begin{prop} Suppose that $L,L_1,L_2$ are links in $S^3$ and $L$ has $n$ components.
 Then we have that $\nu^+(L)$ is a concordance invariant and \end{prop} In \cite{Unoriented} Ozsv\'ath, Stipsicz and Szab\'o introduced the homology group $HFL'(L)$ that they called unoriented link Floer homology group.
 From $HFL'(L)$ they define the $\upsilon$-set of $L$ which is a set of $2^{n-1}$ integers and is an isotopy invariant of unoriented links after a suitable normalization.
-Moreover, they showed that for knots $\upsilon(K)$, that coincides with $\Upsilon_K(1)$ and is the only element of the $\upsilon$-set in this case, gives a lower bound for the $4$-dimensional smooth crosscap number $\gamma_4(K)$ which is the minimum first Betti number of a compact surface $F$ properly embedded in $D^4$ and such that $\partial F=L$.
-Note that this time $F$ is not necessarily orientable (and always non-oriented).